Other Names for this Disease

 On this page

 The exact cause of Coats disease is not currently known.
-However, because it has been associated with different genetic syndromes, it has been thought to have a genetic component.
-It has been suggested that some cases of Coats disease may be due to somatic mutations in the NDP gene, which may result in the deficiency of a protein called norrin in the developing retina.
-A somatic mutation in this case is one that is acquired after an individual's conception (i.e. it was not inherited from a parent and cannot be passed on to an affected individual's children).
+However, it is a reported feature of several different genetic syndromes, suggesting there may be a genetic component.
+Researchers believe that some cases of Coats disease may be due to somatic mutations in the NDP gene, which lead to deficient levels of a protein called norrin in the developing retina.
+A somatic mutation in this case is one that is acquired after conception (i.e. it was not inherited from a parent and cannot be passed on to an affected person's children).